mariaafara/MT-quality-prediction/README.md

 ## Work done

-Our dataset contains 7000 samples of source, target, reference and the TER of which we want to predict.
+This dataset contains 7000 samples of source, target, reference and the TER of which we want to predict.
 The aim is to know whether we can predict the TER from the source sentence alone or from the source and the MT output in the aim of knowing the quality of the translation.
 This task is considered a Regression problem since the target variable is continuous (numeric).